SpudGunMan/meshing-around/README.md

 To Alert on Mesh with the EAS API you can set the channels and enable, checks every 20min.

 #### FEMA iPAWS/EAS and UK.gov
 This uses USA: SAME, FIPS, ZIP code to locate the alerts in the feed.
 By default ignoring Test messages.
-UK.gov for England

 ```ini
 eAlertBroadcastEnabled = False # Goverment IPAWS/CAP Alert Broadcast